lostjared/Acid.Cam.v2.Qt/README.md

 ![AnimatedImage](https://github.com/lostjared/Acid.Cam.v2.Qt/blob/master/screens/jaredpeace.gif "screenshot")

+To compile on Debian first install libqt4-dev and libopencv-dev via Terminal with

+	$ sudo apt-get install libqt4-dev libopencv-dev

+Next download this project via git clone or zip enter the src directory

+	$ qmake

+Then to build project

+	$ make

+Then Run the program

 For sample videos and updates about this software view the Facebook page: http://facebook.com/AcidCam

 This is an application that will allow you to generate video files/images with live video or video files.
 This is accomplished by mixing different 'filters'